rwpalmer/DFPlay/ff.md

-My ideal browser would include a session manager that allowed Browser Sessions
+My ideal browser would include a session manager that allowed me to create, save, organize, and destroy Browser Sessions
 * Work
 	* Administrative